weblabdeusto/weblabdeusto/docs/source/remote_lab_deployment.rst

 Troubleshooting
 ---------------

-No point defined at this point.
-In case of errors, :ref:`contact us <contact>`.
+No point defined at the time of this writing.
+This will contain typical errors.
+In case of errors, please :ref:`contact us <contact>`.

 Summary
 -------